 This galaxy was initially identified through photometric dropout by \citet[][z$_{phot}$ = 8.57$^{+0.22}_{-0.43}$]{roberts-borsani7GalaxiesRed2016}, and later on confirmed through strong Ly$\alpha$ emission \citep[z$_{spec}$ = 8.683$^{+0.001}_{-0.004}$;][]{zitrinLymanalphaEmissionLuminous2015}, making it one of the most distant Ly$\alpha$ emitters known to date.
 Recently, NIRSpec MOS medium-resolution observations revealed a tentative detection of a broad \Hb component with $FWHM\sim1200$~kms$^{-1}$ that was interpreted as evidence of a broad-line AGN by \citet{larsonCEERSDiscoveryAccreting2023}.
-In a detailed analysis using NIRSpec IFS data, \citet{zamoraGANIFSUnderstandingIonization2025} identified a broad component in \Hb and \OIIIb with $FWHM\sim650$~kms$^{-1}$, extended over a distance of $\sim1$~kpc and consistent with an outflow driven by stellar feedback.
+In a detailed analysis using NIRSpec IFS data, \citet{zamoraGANIFSUnderstandingionization2025} identified a broad component in \Hb and \OIIIb with $FWHM\sim650$~kms$^{-1}$, extended over a distance of $\sim1$~kpc and consistent with an outflow driven by stellar feedback.

-In our study, the ionization in this source does not reveal evidence of AGN activity (see right panels in Fig.~\ref{fig:integrated_line_diagnostics}).
-We detect an ionized outflow with $r_{\rm out}=1$~kpc and $\sigma_{\rm out}=214.3\pm2.6$~kms$^{-1}$, slightly lower velocities than those reported by \citet{zamoraGANIFSUnderstandingIonization2025}.
+In our study, the ionisation in this source does not reveal evidence of AGN activity (see right panels in Fig.~\ref{fig:integrated_line_diagnostics}).
+We detect an ionised outflow with $r_{\rm out}=1$~kpc and $\sigma_{\rm out}=214.3\pm2.6$~kms$^{-1}$, slightly lower velocities than those reported by \citet{zamoraGANIFSUnderstandingionization2025}.